Fantastical vs Apple Calendar (2026): Is Fantastical Worth $57/Year?

 Apple Calendar

-- Completely free, built into Apple devices
+- Completely free, pre-installed on all Apple devices

-- iCloud, Google, Exchange support
+- Supports iCloud, Google, and Exchange accounts

-- Clean, familiar interface
+- Clean, familiar interface with zero learning curve

 - No natural language input

-- No scheduling links
+- No scheduling links or booking pages

-- Limited time zone support
+- Limited time zone and multi-calendar management

 Side-by-Side Comparison